This post may contain affiliate links and we’ll be compensated if you make a purchase. This doesn’t affect rankings. Our review process.

 Cleaning supplies include chemicals which are toxic to all animals and people.
 So keeping them in an enclosed area, away from your pets is important.
 A high shelf in a closet is always a good idea.
 Don’t forget to keep that closet closed.

 Electrical cords are like the treat of all treats to a puppy.
-They love to chew on ear buds and cords to anything and everything.
+They love to chew on earbuds and cords to anything and everything.
 Unfortunately, there’s going to be cords in your home.
-But be sure to keep your ear buds in a safe place and watch your pup to make sure he’s not chewing on electrical cords.
+But be sure to keep wires protected or in a safe place and watch your pup to make sure he’s not chewing on electrical cords.
 You can also get spiral cable wrap, cord concealers or PVC pipe to keep your dog from getting to your cords.

 Now is the time where you need to be cleaner than ever.
 No more leaving your earrings on the end table or your bobby pins on the kitchen sink.
 Puppies can get into anything so make sure you’re putting things away where they belong.
 Pick up after yourself and stay vigilant!
 Taking your dog to the vet and seeing an x-ray of his abdomen full of bobby pins, q-tips and other unappetizing objects is not ideal.
 So keep those objects out of reach from your dog.

 8. Don’t Let Your Dog Get In Your Cat’s Litter Box

 It’s gross but many dogs like to explore the kitty litter box.
 Not only is this disgusting but it’s also dangerous.
 Cat litter can cause health problems if ingested and if the cat has any health issues they could be passed on to your dog.
 Place the cat litter box in an area your dog cannot access.

 Perhaps get a baby gate and place it behind the gate.
 You can raise the gate up a little to allow your cat to go under it (unless the dog is smaller too) or you can simply have your cat jump over the gate.